brent-hoover/practical-coding/nodejs/01-data-processing-and-transformation/04-csv-parser/README.md

 ## Extension Ideas

-Once you have the basic implementation working, consider adding:
+Once you have the basic impl
-- Support for newlines within quoted fields
-- Type inference for numeric fields
-- Error handling for malformed CSV
-- Stream processing for large files